istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 clusters.

 This guide describes how to install a multicluster Istio topology using the manifests and helm charts provided within the Istio repository.
-In some scenarios it may be desirable to customize a deployment based on the constraints of the environment.
-See [Stable access to istio control plane services](#stable-access-to-istio-control-plane-services] to see some of those options.

 ## Create service account in remote clusters and generate `kubeconfigs`